sj-simmons/crypto/README.md

-If you are not familiar with basic group theory, then see for example [this wikipedia page](https://en.wikipedia.org/wiki/Proofs_of_Fermat%27s_little_theorem) for various other proofs of Fermat's Little Theorem.
+If you are not familiar with basic group theory, then see for example [this wikipedia page](https://en.wikipedia.org/wiki/Proofs_of_Fermat%27s_little_theorem) for other proofs of Fermat's Little Theorem.

 #### Exercise
 9. Use your program above to generate a 200-bit prime <img alt="$p$" src="svgs/2ec6e630f199f589a2402fdf3e0289d5.svg" valign=-3.1963502999999895px width="8.270567249999992pt" height="10.2739725pt"/> and then verify that <img alt="$a^{p-1} \equiv 1 \mod p$" src="svgs/2e621949487c8c972e5637f0848ac82e.svg" valign=-3.1963503000000086px width="119.46638879999998pt" height="16.5772266pt"/> where <img alt="$a$" src="svgs/44bc9d542a92714cac84e01cbbb7fd61.svg" valign=0.0px width="8.68915409999999pt" height="7.0776222pt"/> is, say, 1234567, or any positive integer less than <img alt="$p$" src="svgs/2ec6e630f199f589a2402fdf3e0289d5.svg" valign=-3.1963502999999895px width="8.270567249999992pt" height="10.2739725pt"/>.
 Note: you may wish to use Python's built-in [pow() function](https://docs.python.org/3/library/functions.html#pow).